-Somehow they managed to fuck up the sound on the DVD, so I replaced it on these clips here with the very excellent live album version.
+Somehow they managed to fuck up the sound on that DVD, so I replaced it on these clips here with the very excellent live album version.
 Being the same recording the sync is close enough though not perfect.
 Andy Johns can rest peacefully.

 Goodbye Pork Pie Hat